chaunceyt/webproject-operator/README.md

 # WebProject Operator

+I currently manage a small GKE cluster.
+This cluster has two types of nodes, builder and worker.
+The builder nodes run gitlab-runners on `shared` and `project specific` builder node pools.
+The worker nodes are used by all of the projects using the cluster.
+Each project gets a namespace and can have a workload per branch.
+Currently the workload is generated via a custom helm chart, embeded in a "project starter" tool.
+Keeping the "project starter" and projects that started from the "project starter" in sync introduces some toil.

-After reading this article [Create a Kubernetes Operator in Golang to automatically manage a simple, stateful application](https://developers.redhat.com/blog/2020/12/16/create-a-kubernetes-operator-in-golang-to-automatically-manage-a-simple-stateful-application/) I decided to develop this experimental operator.
+After reading this article [Create a Kubernetes Operator in Golang to automatically manage a simple, stateful application](https://developers.redhat.com/blog/2020/12/16/create-a-kubernetes-operator-in-golang-to-automatically-manage-a-simple-stateful-application/) and reviewing this [git repo](https://github.com/priyanka19-98/Wordpress-Operator).
+I decided to develop this experimental operator to see if I could reduce the toil of maintaining the helm chart.

-The is Operator is to demostrate creating a WebProject kind of resource using Kubernetes controller pattern.
-The operator is to show how to build a custom controller that encapsulates specific domain/application level knowledge.
-The Operator is built using the operator-sdk framework.
+The Operator is built using the `operator-sdk-v0.15.2` framework to demostrate

+- creating a WebProject kind of resource using Kubernetes controller pattern.
+- creating a custom controller that encapsulates specific domain/application level knowledge of running mostly Drupal development projects in the cluster.

 The Operator manages the following objects.